 The safety of our patients and visitors is our number one priority.
 Your healthcare is essential and we are actively working with and following guidance from the Department of Health and Social Care, UK Health Security Agency, Health Protection Scotland and Public Health Wales to ensure you are kept safe.

 It's of huge importance that we create environments that are as clinically safe as possible so everyone feels confident about coming into our hospitals.
-We're asking everyone who attends our site to abide by our policy on social distancing.

 Coming into hospital